Differential K-theory and localization formula for $\eta$-invariants: Differential -theory

 We give degree $l\geq 0$ to $Z^{2l}(Y,\R)\oplus \left(\Omega^{2l-1}(Y,\R)/\Im \, d\right)$ with $\Omega^{-1}(\cdot)=\{0\}$.
 We define a pairing on $\Gamma(Y)$ by the formula

-Easy to verify that this pairing is commutative and associative.
-Since $*$ is clearly bilinear and $(1,0)$ is a unit, the pairing $*$ defines a graded associative, commutative and unitary $\R$-algebra structure on $\Gamma(Y)$ (see \cite[Theorem 7.3.2]{GS90c}).
-We define the Adams operation $\Psi^k:\Gamma(Y)\rightarrow \Gamma(Y)$ for $k\in \N$ by
+It is easy to verify that this pairing is commutative and associative.
+Since $*$ is clearly bilinear and $(1,0)$ is a unit, the pairing $*$ defines a graded associative, commutative and unitary $\R$-algebra structure on $\Gamma(Y)$ (comparing with \cite[Theorem 7.3.2]{GS90c}).
+We define the Adams operation $\Psi^k:\Gamma(Y)\rightarrow \Gamma(Y)$ for $k\in \N$ (cf. \cite[\S 7.3.1]{GS90c}, \cite{Ro01}) by